xyresh/frappechan/README.md

  you can compile and run Frappechan as such:

- 1.install dependencies: `libmicrohttpd-dev libsqlite3-dev libcjson-dev`
+ 1.install dependencies: `libmicrohttpd-dev libsqlite3-dev libcjson-dev libssl-dev`

  2.run `make`